 As your garden grows, you will find that you have more shade than sun in areas under trees and bushes.
 Or maybe you’ve bought a new house that already had an established garden.
 In either case, shade gardening is now a part of your life.
-Find out how to make the most of it with our tips for gardening in a shade garden.
+Find out how to make the most of it with our tips for maintaining a beautiful shade garden.

 As your garden matures you will find that you have more shade than sun in areas under trees and large bushes.

 While it may seem a bit daunting at first (there used to be so much sun!!), it is really where you can express your personality and individuality by adding some layers to your garden.

 Here are my tips to help you to maintain your shade garden.